Blog

 Avoid dipping into personal/family savings

-Let’s be honest, life doesn’t always go according to plan - especially in the 2020s.
-Sh*t happens and savings have to be dipped into from time to time, unexpectedly.
+Let’s be honest, life doesn’t always go according to plan.
+Unexpected events happen, and savings have to be dipped into from time to time.

-Having pet insurance means covering the costs of any accidents, treatments, or emergency care isn’t a reason to dip into savings.
+Having pet insurance means covering the costs of any accidents, treatments, or emergency care, meaning you don't have to dip into your savings.

 Your own guardian angel